zoylendt/zoylendt.github.io/content/Projects/coding project exhex.md

 ---

+# `exhex.json`
+All metadata about a gallery is stored within this file.
 # Favorites

 Every image can be marked/rated, not only in itself but also in relation to other images.
 Each type's value is an integer between `0` (the default) and `9`.